MillieKS/ChooseYourPokemon/README.md

 ## Why?

-I have been learning python for a while now and wanted to see how it would work on an project.
-Pokemon resonatesba lot with my childhood and so I thought it would be fun to create something I would have played myself.
+I have been learning python for a while now and wanted to see how it would work in an project.
+Pokemon resonates a lot with my childhood and so I thought it would be fun to create something I would have played myself.